workingDog/kmlToGeojson/README.md

 This application **KmlToGeojson**, converts Kml and Kmz files into a GeoJSON representation.

-[Kml](https://developers.google.com/kml/documentation/kmlreference) is used in Google Earth to display various geographic elements, such as; images, place marks, polygon shapes, 3D models, etc...
+[Kml](https://developers.google.com/kml/documentation/kmlreference) is used in Google Earth to display various geographic elements, such as; images, place marks, polygon shapes, and so on.

 Similarly [GeoJSON](http://geojson.org/) is a format for encoding a variety of geographic data structures.